Estimated Reading Time: 7 Minutes

 Waterfall hikes in only one of many adventures you should experience while living in Costa Rica.
 It doesn’t matter where you live in this beautiful country, there is a ton of adventure waiting for you.

-Waterfall in Spanish is catarata, and hiking is caminata or senderismo.
+The Spanish word for waterfall is catarata, and hiking is caminata or senderismo.

 Costa Rica is one of the most beautiful countries in the world for a nature lover.
-There is so much to see and do in Costa Rica, that maybe, just maybe, you might still have enough energy at the end of the day to take a few minutes to relax and play a few games with Fair Go casino bonuses, or maybe not.
+There is so much to see and do in this beautiful country that maybe, just maybe, you might still have enough energy at the end of the day to take a few minutes to relax and play a few games with Fair Go casino bonuses, or maybe not.

 Hiking by a Waterfall